How to Create a Newsletter (If You Don’t Know How to Start)

-In the screenshot below it shows 1.38% of click rate.
+The screenshot below shows a 1.38% click-through rate.

-Open and click rates are the metrics we always focus on.
+Open and click-through rates are the metrics we always focus most on.
 And then, we take that data and optimize upcoming newsletters.

-For instance, check on the subject line variation that had a higher open and click rate.
-This’ll help you write your next subject lines because you’ll be taking the “feedback” (open and click rate) into consideration to write a better subject line.
+For example, check which AB-tested subject line variation earned the highest open and click-through rate.
+This’ll help you write your next subject lines because you’ll be taking the “feedback” (open and click-through rate) into consideration.

-For example, we’ve found that subject lines that start with “How to Create a Sales Funnel” and “# Steps to Create a Sales Funnel” perform better than the ones that start with “What Is a Sales Funnel.”
+For example, we’ve found that subject lines that start with “How To (Create a Sales Funnel, for example)” and “# Steps (To Create a Sales Funnel),” perform better than the ones that start with “What Is (a Sales Funnel)?”

 Another great way to optimize the content of your newsletters is to add a section where people can comment on your blog post.

-Each of our articles end with an invitation for the readers to leave any comments or feedback.
+Each of our articles ends with an invitation for the readers to leave any comments or feedback.

-And of course, most of the time, this section incentivizes people to ask me any questions or to just leave a comment.
+And, of course, this section usually incentivizes people to ask me any questions or just to leave a comment.

-Step 10: Rinse & Repeat (Do You Want Sales Always—or None Next Week?)
+Creating a Newsletter Step 10: Rinse and Repeat (Do You Want to Keep Getting Sales—or Have Them Fizzle by Next Week?)

-Aha.
-Do you want to always make sales or just once in a while?
+Do you always want to make sales, or just once in a while?

-So be consistent.
-Publish consistently and send your newsletters consistently.
+Publish content consistently and send your newsletters consistently to promote it.